 Handphone / Internet - full or partial reimbursement

-Not taxable if the handphone or Internet is used wholly for work.
+Not taxable if entirely used for work.

 For private usage, the employer can either: